 - Manipulative Bastard: Iris maneuvers herself into leading the rescue of Prince Bracken's children, bringing Piedmont over to Maven's side, then deftly manipulates Maven into attending his own capture before handing him over to Cal in trade for Salin Iral and eventually Volo Samos.

 - The Beastmaster: Can order animals to assist her.
-In fact, whenever she appears, she is almost never without an animal, be they snakes, panthers, or wolves.
-The only time an animal is not present with her is during her last meeting with Evangeline in Iron Heart.
+Whenever she appears, she is almost never without an animal, be they snakes, panthers, or wolves.
+The only time an animal is not present with her is during her last meeting with Evangeline.

-- I Have No Son!: In Iron Heart, she disowns her children after Evangeline insists that she will support the Nortan States and not claim her right as queen.
+- I Have No Son!: She disowns her children after Evangeline insists that she will support the Nortan States and not claim her right as queen.

 - Raven Hair, Ivory Skin: Has porcelain skin and raven hair.

-- Screw This, I'm Outta Here!: At the end of War Storm, though unlike her children, she is influenced by Julian into doing so.
+- Screw This, I'm Outta Here!: After the Scarlet Guard claims Fort Patriot, she is influenced by Julian into leaving.

-- Speaks Fluent Animal: Her animos ability comes with the perks of being able to communicate with animals.
+- Speaks Fluent Animal: Her animos ability comes with the perk of being able to communicate with animals.

 - Tough Love: To her children.
 While she loves them, she still treats them as mere potential bride and ruler, because that's simply how the Silver Elite world functions.

 - Affectionate Nickname: Cal calls her "Nanabel".

 - Almighty Mom: It can be inferred who wore the pants of her marriage.
 Her son, Tiberias VI, is also rather meek for a king, and it's implied that before his second marriage that she served as her son's adviser.
 Once her son and both daughters-in-law die and one of her grandsons runs away, she wastes no time taking control of affairs.